 There is nothing to say about the C920 at this point.
 It’s been the default industry standard for quite some time and nothing has changed.
 It is the best value for money, and will do an adequate job.

-It can look fantastic and often be mistaken for a pro camera if you have appropriate lighting, and I still use one on my home PC and at work.
+It can look fantastic and often be mistaken for a pro camera if you have appropriate lighting, and I still have two of them.

 I want to do better: